api2cart/perl-sdk/docs/ReturnApi.md

 my $start = 0; # int | This parameter sets the number from which you want to get entities my $count = 20; # int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 my $page_cursor = ; # string | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) my $params = id,order_products; # string | Set this parameter in order to choose which entity fields you want to retrieve my $exclude = id,order_id; # string | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all my $response_fields = {return_code,return_message,pagination,result}; # string | Set this parameter in order to choose which entity fields you want to retrieve my $order_id = 25; # string | Defines the order id my $order_ids = 24,25; # string | Retrieves return requests specified by order ids my $customer_id = 5; # string | Retrieves return requests specified by customer id
+Max allowed count=250 my $page_cursor = ; # string | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) my $order_id = 25; # string | Defines the order id my $order_ids = 24,25; # string | Retrieves return requests specified by order ids my $customer_id = 5; # string | Retrieves return requests specified by customer id